metasynthesis/First-Light/README.md

 ## Who’s It For

 People starting fresh: kids, outsiders, or folks needing a reset.
-No prior know-how needed.
+Minimal priors needed.

 ## Why

-To dump the essentials provide manuals and tools.
+To dump the essentials provide ideas and methods.
 Open for anyone to grab, tweak, share.

 ## What’s Inside
 Core (How to use this thing)